-At Harvey Kruse, Michael developed his trial and appellate skills in a diverse field of practice, while primarily working for insurance carriers, self-insureds and governmental bodies.
-Michael has litigated cases involving employment law, retaliatory discharge, discharge against public policy, “Whistleblower’s Act”, sexual harassment, age, gender, race discrimination, handicapper’s liability, FMLA liability, product liability, fire and explosion loss, first and third-party automobile liability, premises liability, dramshop law, insurance coverage, negligence, indemnity, fraud, misrepresentation, contractual liability, environmental liability, swimming pool liability, over-the-counter drug liability, covenants not to compete, business entity dissolution, business transaction liability, consumer and warranty law, construction and trucking, excessive force, civil rights, and constitutional claims.
+At Harvey Kruse, Michael developed his trial and appellate skills in a diverse field of practice, while primarily working for insurance carriers, and self-insureds.
+Michael has litigated cases involving employment law, retaliatory discharge, discharge against public policy, “Whistleblower’s Act”, sexual harassment, age, gender, race discrimination, handicapper’s liability, FMLA liability, product liability, fire and explosion loss, first and third party automobile liability, premises liability, dramshop law, insurance coverage, negligence, indemnity, fraud, misrepresentation, contractual liability, environmental liability, swimming pool liability, over-the-counter drug liability, covenants not to compete, business entity dissolution, business transaction liability, consumer and warranty law, construction and trucking, excessive force, civil rights, and constitutional claims.

 Michael has handled regulatory and administrative law situations involving MIOSHA, the MDEQ, the LCC, the MDCR, and the EEOC.

-In addition to trying cases in multiple circuit courts and district courts across the state, Michael has also engaged in significant appellate court practice.
-Michael has drafted, contributed to and/or argued appellate cases involving issues of environmental law, swimming pool liability, over-the-counter drug liability, premises liability, first and third-party automobile negligence and excessive force/police misconduct.
+In addition to trying cases in multiple circuit courts and district courts across the state, Michael has also engaged in a significant appellate court practice.
+Michael has drafted, contributed to and/or argued appellate cases involving issues of environmental law, swimming pool liability, over-the-counter drug liability, premises liability, first and third-party automobile negligence, excessive force/police misconduct, and employment/constitutional.